i2ichardt/HealersMate/README.md

 ### Not Just For Healers

-While HealersMate is made with a healers-first mentality, HealersMate can be a viable option for raid frames for non-healers or dispellers.
+While HealersMate is made with a healers-first mentality, it can be a viable option for raid frames for non-healers or dispellers.

 ### Still In Development